Feds order shutdown of tribal casino in Washington state

 Now comes the gaming commission’s order, which lists a series of violations, including failure of the tribe to “maintain sole proprietary interest in and responsibility for the conduct of its gaming operation,” which relates to the tribe’s leadership.

-The commission also said the tribe was not operating the Whatcom County casino “in a manner which adequately protects the environment and the public health and safety.”
+The commission also said the tribe was not operating the casino in a way that “adequately protects the environment and the public health and safety.”
 The Environmental Protection Agency has issued notice to the tribe of six violations of the Safe Drinking Water Act, including at the casino.

 “I was very disappointed to learn of the violations and it is my understanding that the matter had been resolved,” Kelly said by email.

-In a news release gaming commission chairman Jonodev Chaudhuri said: “We do not take lightly the issuance of notices of violation and closure orders against tribal gaming operations.
+In a news release, gaming commission Chairman Jonodev Chaudhuri said: “We do not take lightly the issuance of notices of violation and closure orders against tribal gaming operations.
 We are taking this significant enforcement action only after a complete analysis of the unique circumstances involved, including a full review of the structure of the tribe’s governing and business bodies.”

-Gabriel Galanda, the Seattle lawyer representing disenrolled members and a crusading figure against tribal disenrollment nationwide, said the order to shut down the casino represented the first time gaming regulators have taken action in such a dispute.
+Gabriel Galanda, a Seattle lawyer representing disenrolled members and a crusading figure against tribal disenrollment nationwide, said the order to close the casino marked the first time gaming regulators have taken action in such a dispute.

 The tribe can appeal the order.
 But for any ongoing violation, it could be fined more than $50,000 a day.